JoshuaTurner3/kitctfctf_2022/README.md

 ```
 It started with all True, turned False, and then turned back True again?
 Unusual, but expected considering I did some horrible math with the decrypted_poly equation.
 Nonetheless, for a while I just circumvented this by setting a flag to wait for the first False and then break on the next True statement and return i, and after some tests locally this successfully found Q everytime!
 ## Finding t
 Moving on to the next variable, I decided to try and find $t$.
-Now, I don't know what happened during some of this period, I was losing my sanity more and more with each run of my script; however, I stumbled upon a fun little conincidence (probably backed by math, but I refuse to look at it again).
+Now, I don't know what happened during some of this period, I was losing my sanity more and more with each run of my script; however, I stumbled upon a fun little conincidence.
 Remember the unusual output from finding $q$?
 Well it turns out that the number of *False* statements is the power of $t$!
 How did I figure this out?
 I don't know, it came to me in a dream (not really, I barely slept that night).
 Regardless, I went about changing the power of $t$ several times and each time this statement held true.
-Therefore, I did not question anything and just went with it.
-Here is the updated code for finding both $q$ and $t$
+Therefore, at the time I did not question anything and just went with it; however, after having slept I can now provide an explanation.
+Consider:
+$2^P2^T2^-Q=2^(P+T-Q)$
+where $P$, $T$, %-Q% are the powers of $2$ for $p$, $q$,and $t$.
+Now, assuming $Q>T$ then while $P<Q-T$ a negative exponent will result, and thus a fraction and since these values are base $2$ the largest fraction possible is $\frac{1}{2}$ which `np.round` evaluates to 0 which causes `oracle` to return $True$.
+However, once $P>Q-T$ a positive exponent will result which causes a value larger than $1$ and a subsequent $False$ form `oracle`.
+This string of $Falses$ will continue until $P=Q$ in which case the result of the equation is $2^T$ which $mod t$ is $0$.
 ```python
 def findQandT(size, maxI):
     falseFound = False